Conservatories and orangeries

 If you're a Which? member, you can log in now to unlock this page and find out more about the common pitfalls and what you can do to make the most of your new investment.
 You'll also be able to access our handy downloadable conservatory checklist, which includes all the major questions you'll need to ask.

 Not yet a Which? member?
-You can sign up for a trial subscription to unlock the advice on this page.
+You can join Which? today to unlock the advice on this page.
 You'll also get access to all our online reviews and member-only research - including conservatory prices and conservatories step by step.

-*(In June and July 2015, we surveyed 893 Which? members about their experiences of buying a conservatory in the last five years and experiences with cost in the last two years.)
+*(In March 2018, we surveyed 118 Which? members about their experiences of buying a conservatory in the past five years and experiences with cost in the past five years.)